kosmikgirl/lit-scaffold-sass/docs/template-generation.md

 ## Adding templates

-To add a custom templates, please read the documentation on their [website](https://plopjs.com/documentation/#your-first-plopfile).
+To add custom templates, please read the documentation on their [website](https://plopjs.com/documentation/#your-first-plopfile).